erics273/nwm_introduction_to_react_11_23/module_2/lessons/01_create_react_app.md

 }

 ```
 > NOTE: To reduce the number of requests to the server, importing images that are less than 10,000 bytes returns a data URI instead of a path.
 This applies to the following file extensions: bmp, gif, jpg, jpeg, and png.
 SVG files are excluded.
-You can think of a data URI as embedding the image directly in the html so it doesn't have to make a request to a server to get it.
+You can think of a data URI as embedding the image directly in the HTML so it doesn't have to make a request to a server to get it.
 This can lead to a performance increase in your app load times.